zerasul/genesis-code/README.md

 ## Release Notes

+### 1.2.2

+* Updated for use with SGDK 1.51; added new features for SGDK Resource Files autocompletion (for use with the last version of rescomp tool).
+* Fixed some bugs and improved code.
+* Updated some dependencies and updating package-lock.json.

 ### 1.2.1

 * Updated for use with SGDK 1.50; added new features for SGDK Resource Files autocompletion (for use with the last version of rescomp tool).